AI Authoring Platform

 An automotive software AI agent inside KDP Hub that turns engineering intent into reviewable, signable, and replayable cross-tool DSL Blueprints.

-KDP Code is not a generic chatbot.
-It is an agent platform for automotive software engineering workflows.
-It shares project context, Git repositories, tool data, and engineering knowledge with KDP Hub, so specifications, A2L, ARXML, DBC, source code, and test artifacts can be updated in one traceable workflow.
-The LLM never executes actions directly.
-It produces typed DSL Blueprints that are reviewed and signed before the Executor runs them.
+KDP Code is an agent platform for automotive software engineering workflows.
+It uses KDP Hub project context, Git repositories, tool data, and engineering knowledge to coordinate specifications, A2L, ARXML, DBC, source code, and test artifacts in one traceable workflow.
+The LLM turns engineering intent into typed DSL Blueprints, which are reviewed and signed before the Executor runs the approved actions.

 Rebuilds each LLM call from system prompts, project tree, DSL docs, playbooks, memory, RAG, and messages, reducing stale context and oversized prompt risk.

 The LLM writes DSL, and the system compiles it through tokenizer, parser, AST, compiler, and Blueprint stages.
-Execution remains controlled by deterministic software rather than direct AI edits.
+After approval, a deterministic Executor performs the actions and preserves traceable results.

 Hub provides base prompts and tool rules.
 Projects can add engineering conventions, naming rules, and review requirements through .kdp/prompts and .kdp/AGENT.md.